Afghan chickpea curry (Nakhot)

-Legumes are an integral part of Afghan cuisine as they are cultivated all over the country and can be stored for the harsh winters.
-This is a very traditional dish that is influenced by its neighbour India.
+Legumes are an integral part of Afghan cuisine.
+They are cultivated all over the country and can be stored for the harsh winters.
+This is a very traditional dish that is influenced by its neighbour, India.

 The chickpeas are simmered in a tomato-based sauce that is twice cooked to extract the flavours.
-The curry powder from neighbouring India adds a touch of spice to the otherwise bland dish.
-The sauce is delicate and has well-balanced flavours.
-This is a perfect dish as a side that is nutritious and healthy.
+Curry powder from neighbouring India adds a touch of spice to the otherwise bland dish.
+The sauce is delicate and well-balanced.
+This is a perfect dish as a nutritious side dish.

 Durkhanai Ayubi tells her story of fleeing war-torn Afghanistan through recipes and stories in this cookbook.
-She runs two restaurants in Adelaide, is also a freelance writer and is a Fellow of the Atlantic Institute.
+She runs two restaurants in Adelaide, is a freelance writer, and is a fellow of the Atlantic Institute.
 Through this book, she describes how new ideologies, such as Soviet-inspired communism and Islamic extremism, informed movements that challenged Afghan culture and traditions and led to the large-scale displacement of Afghans, including many members of her own family.
-This cookbook is filled with wonderful recipes that are delicious and they do stave my craving for great Afghan cuisine.
+This cookbook is filled with delicious and wonderful recipes, and they do stave my craving for excellent Afghan cuisine.

 Ingredients: